joeturner/about-me/README.md

 ### Communication
 * I don't want to smother you with check-ins.
 If you have something to let me know about, I trust you will 🤞 If you'd prefer daily chats, let me know and we'll put a process in to make it work.
 * As we have infinite routes of communication, I'll leave it to you to decide which one is right for the message you're sending.
 If you're going to be late in, a Slack message is fine.
-If you ill, drop it in an email.
+If you're ill, drop it in an email.
 Anything serious, let's grab a coffee and speak in person ☕️

 ### Feedback
 * Nobody likes surprises, so I like to give constant feedback, which means reviews are quick and pain-free! 🙌